aicoders-academy/ai-guards/README.md

 ## Rule Registry

-AI Guards maintains a registry of all installed rules in `ai-guards.json` at the project root.
-This registry is automatically created during initialization and updated when rules are added or modified.
+AI Guards maintains a registry of all installed rules and templates in a unified configuration file called `ai-guards.json` at the project root.
+This file is automatically created during initialization and updated when rules or templates are added, modified, or removed.

-### Registry Schema
+### Configuration Schema

+The schema uses a unified configuration format that combines rules, templates and other settings into a single file:

 ```jsonc
 {